ediszn/proiectcinema/README.md

 # Proiectcinema
-Proiect Cinema - Szen &amp; Crihana
+Cinema - Szen &amp; Crihana

-Proiect realizat in cadrul cursului de tehnici de programare sub indrumarea domnului Profesor Danciu Gabriel
+Project developed in the course of Programming Techniques under the guidance of Prof. Danciu Gabriel